Dr Jane Williams and Dr Tessa Grigg

 Genes, genetic expression and movement

 The structure of our genes, or DNA, is fixed for life.
 There is nothing we can do to control the impact it has on our health and wellbeing.
-However, every gene has a ‘switch’ or a ‘landing strip’ for chemical messengers that can attach to the DNA, and which messengers ‘land’ determines what gene is activated and how it is able to express itself.
-In this way, the brain actually writes social processes into biological processes.
-Emotional and psychological experiences can affect epigenetic structures negatively or positively for the long term7.
+But every gene has a ‘switch’ or a ‘landing strip for chemical messengers that can attach to the DNA, and which messengers ‘land’, determines what gene is activated and how it is able to express itself.
+In this way the brain actually writes social processes into biological processes.
+Emotional and psychological experiences can affect epigenetic structures negatively or positively for the long term 4.

 Movement and the development of the motivation system in the brain

 Exploring through movement is essential for the regulation of the central nervous system as well as the emotional/motivational system of the developing brain.
-When children exercise, they reduce the level of stress hormones, such as cortisol, and increase the release of ‘feel good’ hormones, or endorphins.
-If the brain is not bathed in enough endorphins then, stress systems are activated and children feel increased angst, depression and/or aggression8.
+When children exercise they reduce the level of stress hormones, such as cortisol, and increase the release of ‘feel good’ hormones, or endorphins.
+If the brain is not bathed in enough endorphins then, stress systems are activated and children feel increased angst, depression and/or aggression 5.

 Interestingly, young children need to experience some low levels of stress.
 They need to feel what it is like to be stressed and be able to learn how to ‘work through the process’ of reducing stress.
+This is how a child learns to cope with the ups and downs of every-day life.
 If an adult constantly helps a child avoid stressful experiences or ‘fixes’ the stress up for the child, then children really struggle to manage emotions when they leave their parent’s side.
-Never experiencing stress is as detrimental for emotional development as too much stress because children do not learn to be patient, or to cope with the challenges they face and this decreases emotional regulation and control8.
+Never experiencing stress is as detrimental for emotional development as too much stress because children do not learn to be patient, or to cope with the challenges they face, and this decreases emotional regulation and control 5.

 The challenge for families today is getting the balance right.
 It’s important to strike a balance between needing love and security and being able to explore the world and learn on our own.
 This works to develop the healthy emotional ‘regulation’ system of the brain.

-How we help develop emotional maturity at GymbaROO
+How we help develop emotional maturity at GymbaROO-KindyROO

 - Our program incorporates lots of physical exercise and movement activities that lead to motor maturity and motor skill development.